-Although Camilla tried to respect the late Princess Diana and leave the public happy with her decision, she still would technically be the Queen.
-"This is absolutely unequivocal that she automatically becomes queen when he becomes king," pointed out Constitutional Affairs Minister Christopher Leslie.
+Although Camilla tried to respect the late Princess Diana and leave the public happy with her decision, she still ended up becoming Queen.
+As Constitutional Affairs Minister Christopher Leslie put it at the time, "This is absolutely unequivocal that she automatically becomes queen when [Prince Charles] becomes king."

 By now, people have also grown to adore Camilla.
 Penny Junor's book, The Duchess, revealed, "She has given Charles belief in himself that he's never had before, and that has made him much more likable and therefore much more popular."
-So maybe by the time Princess Charles is named King, things with Camilla's title will change…
+So it appears now that Princes Charles has been named King, things with Camilla's title have changed…

 Her 'British Vogue' Tell-All